croxton/Stash/docs/working_with_files.md

 ## Example 2

-You want to improve on example 1 by parsing the Stash template tags and saving the rendered HTML to your database.
+You want to improve on example 1 by parsing the {exp:structure_entries} tag and caching the rendered HTML to your database.

 This will save you multiple queries on subsequent views of the template.